 Possible ideas that might feature on a flag for the county include the red and ermine bars found in the arms of the local council

 which in turn derive from the arms used by the Giffords of Yester,

-, a family granted lands in East Lothian by King William the Lion (1165-1214).
+a family given lands in East Lothian, by King William the Lion (1165-1214).
 The goat and tree found in the civic arms of the county town, Haddington

 have also been used to denote the county, appearing on this East Lothian Rifle Volunteers belt

 And an obvious inspiration and possible design basis, is of course the national flag of Scotland itself, the Saltire